Current News

 Energy audits can identify…

-Working with HDR Engineering (Omaha, NB), DWG ASSOCIATES conducted comprehensive energy audits of East Bay’s Main Wastewater Treatment Plant (MWWTP) in Oakland, CA, Louisville’s Morris Forman Water Quality Treatment Center, and Harrisburg’s Advanced Wastewater Treatment Facility UNOX Systems.
+Working with HDR Engineering (Omaha, Nebraska), DWG ASSOCIATES conducted comprehensive energy audits of East Bay’s Main Wastewater Treatment Plant (MWWTP) in Oakland, CA, Louisville’s Morris Forman Water Quality Treatment Center, and Harrisburg’s Advanced Wastewater Treatment Facility UNOX Systems.
 Connected load and current operating philosophy were determined through detailed discussions with the operations staffs.
 Using the prevailing power cost schedules for each plant, plant specific power saving and load shedding modes of operation were defined.
 The capital costs of energy saving upgrades were established and a net present value-type analysis was used to identify the most attractive energy saving and/or load shedding modes of operation for each plant.
 Approximately $500,000 in potential annual electric energy savings for just the East Bay UNOX System have been identified to date.
-For the entire plant, total identified MWWTP energy reductions are currently resulting in annual operating cost savings approaching $3,000,000; which, in 2012, helped the MWWTP become the first wastewater treatment plant in North America to produce more renewable energy onsite than is consumed during normal operation of the entire plant.
+For the entire plant, total identified MWWTP energy reductions are currently resulting in annual operating cost savings approaching $3,000,000; which, in 2012, helped the MWWTP become the first wastewater treatment plant in North America to produce more renewable energy onsite than is consumed during normal operation.
 Similarly, approximately $300,000 in annual electrical savings were identified (and are currently being realized) for just the UNOX secondary system at Morris Forman.
 Total, entire plant Morris Forman energy savings were approximately $1,100,000 annually.
-And most of the Morris Forman savings required little or no capital investment to capture.
+Of note, most of the Morris Forman savings required little or no capital investment to capture.
 For the Advanced Wastewater Treatment Facility in Harrisburg, which is an HPO BNR facility removing both nitrogen and phosphorus, $186,000 in annual electrical power savings were identified for the HPO portion of the plant.
 The total, entire plant energy savings identified approached approximately $450,000.

 Oxygen Supply System Upgrades

-Justifying new oxygen generation is…
+Justifying new oxygen generation systems is…

-And if you decide that a new VPSA is in your future, don't automatically assume your old equipment is worthless.
+And if you decide that a new VPSA is in your future, don’t automatically assume your old equipment is worthless.
 There is a small but active market for used oxygen generators.
-We can’t guarantee anything but if we know your old equipment will be scrapped soon, we may be able to find someone that can utilize it.
+We can’t promise anything but if we know your old oxygen supply equipment will be scrapped soon, we may be able to find someone that can utilize it.
 To find out, all we need is your "go ahead."